“Want me to draw it out for you?”

 Ouch, that wasn’t part of the plan.
-The dozens of Excels files exist, but the information is not directly available.
-Moreover, the frozen Powerpoint slides don’t really help our Sales Director…
+The dozens of Excel files with the relevant data exist, but the information isn't directly available.
+Add some frozen PowerPoint slides to the mix, and that's one embarrassed Sales Director…

-With a tool adapted to this type of context, we would not have left our Director alone.
+With a tool adapted to this type of context, that embarrassment could be pride.

 However, the question was simple and very practical: to go from a Top 10 overview to a Top 3 with a little more detail.
-Data Storytelling, combined with a powerful tool, could have allowed him to easily navigate through the data and retrieve the information in a few seconds.
+Data Storytelling, combined with a powerful tool, could have allowed him to easily navigate through the data and retrieve the information within seconds.

-On the scale of a large group, such a project can take on the appearance of an endless labyrinth.
+On the scale of a large group, such a project resembles an endless labyrinth.
 We aren’t even talking about the case where the project has an international dimension, with dozens of countries and subsidiaries to be aligned on the same frame of reference.

 The challenge is to obtain a unified vision of the data, regardless of the geographical area or the tools deployed in each department.

-Today needs change.
-We must finally be able to use the data available in a smart way: it’s a gold mine of information to make better decisions every day!
+Change in this area is incoming.
+We must finally be able to use the data available in an efficient UX: it’s a gold mine of relevant information to make better decisions every day!

-Fortunately, Data Storytelling is for anyone who wants to understand the essentials of data in order to make the right decisions every day.
+Fortunately, Data Storytelling is a fit for anyone who wants to understand the essentials of data and use it to make better decisions.

 Whatever your project, keep in mind that interactivity, storytelling, and collaboration work!
 The tools to make it happen aren't scarce anymore, and they can give you a leg up on the competition without discrimination.